geopython/OWSLib/README.txt

 OWSLib
 ======

-Package for working with OGC map, feature, and coverage services.
+OWSLib is a Python package for client programming with Open Geospatial Consortium (OGC) web service (hence OWS) interface standards, and their related content models.

+Full documentation is available at http://owslib.sourceforge.net/.

-OWSLib provides a common API for accessing service metadata and wrappers for GetCapabilities, GetMap, and GetFeature requests.
+OWSLib provides a common API for accessing service metadata and wrappers for numerous OGC Web Service interfaces.

-The OWSLib version 0.3 API is incompatible with version 0.2.1.
+The OWSLib version 0.4 API is incompatible with version 0.2.1.

 Dependencies
 ------------